apache/sling-org-apache-sling-jcr-repoinit/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

 This module implements [Repository Initalization](https://sling.apache.org/documentation/bundles/repository-initialization.html) operations for the Sling _repoinit_ modules, operations that can initialize content, service users and privileges in a JCR content repository.

+## Updating to a newer version of Jackrabbit Oak

+The Oak version (and the associated Jackrabbit version) must be maintained in two locations:

+- pom.xml for build and unit testing
+- src/test/features for integration testing

+Since the integration tests rely on the Sling Starter to provide the the base instance values, it happens that the Oak version used by repoinit is more recent than the one provided in the starter.

+We should not depend on SNAPSHOT starter versions, since this bundle is released more often than the Starter.
+Therefore the recommended approach is to override the needed bundles in the following
+manner:

+* in src/test/provisioning/sling.txt - all bundles from the Sling Starter part of the 'sling.txt' feature
+* in src/test/provisioning/oak.txt - all bundles from the Sling Starter part of the 'oak.txt' feature

+For a more concrete example, see [SLING-8627 - Update sling-jcr-repoinit to Oak 1.16.0 and Jackrabbit 2.18](https://issues.apache.org/jira/browse/SLING-8627) and associated commits.